SIG-Game/MinigameCollective/Assets/Minigames/Aden/README.md

-The `PlayerControllerAden.cs` and `RaycastControllerAden.cs` scripts are based on Sebastian Lague's [2D Platformer Tutorial code](https://github.com/SebLague/2DPlatformer-Tutorial), which has the following license:
+The `MovingPlatformAden.cs`, `PlayerControllerAden.cs` and `RaycastControllerAden.cs` scripts are based on Sebastian Lague's [2D Platformer Tutorial code](https://github.com/SebLague/2DPlatformer-Tutorial), which has the following license:
 ```
 The MIT License (MIT)